 President Barack Obama's proposals to reduce gun violence face an uncertain fate in Congress, and nowhere more so than in the House, where Democrats are in the minority.
 The White House was initially encouraged by the outpouring of support for gun-control measures that seemed to erupt following the schoolhouse massacre of 20 children and six adults in Newtown, Conn., in December.

 "The image of those beautiful young children, 6 and 7 years old, literally riddled—riddled—with bullet holes," Biden recalled, his voice heavy with emotion.
-"All of us, 54 days ago, watching those families and only imagining we could be in the same spot."

 But that impetus may not be enough to overcome staunch opposition from gun-rights advocates, including the National Rifle Association, a powerful lobbying group that opposes most what Obama has proposed.